 Basiliximab is used with other medications to prevent organ rejection after a kidney transplant.

-Basiliximab may also be used for purposes other than those listed in this medication guide.
+Basiliximab may also be used for purposes not listed in this medication guide.

 What are the possible side effects of basiliximab (Simulect)?